googlesamples/unity-jar-resolver/README.md

 repositories into the Unity project when a user selects Android as the build target in the Unity editor.

-   1. Add the `play-services-resolver-*.unitypackage` to your plugin project (assuming you are developing a plugin).
+   1. Add the `external-dependency-manager-*.unitypackage` to your plugin project (assuming you are developing a plugin).
 If you are redistributing EDM4U with your plugin, you **must** follow the import steps in the [Getting Started](#getting-started) section!